top of page

 One should keep in mind that scoring against parameter is independent of the other and therefore should not be influenced by another parameter’s score.

-For example, in the case of [Startup Beta], we arrived at a conclusion that their management team were not as experienced as the management teams of the similar companies, and hence we gave it a score of 70%.
-Similarly, when it came to market size, we arrived at a conclusion that [Startup Beta]’s market was much wider than the similar companies, and therefore gave it a score of 130%.
+For example, in the case of [Startup Beta], we arrived at a conclusion that their management team is very experienced and belongs to same field whereas the competitors companies’ management were techies, and hence we gave it a score of 130%.
+Similarly, when it came to market size, we arrived at a conclusion that [Startup Beta]’s market was less wide than the similar companies, and therefore gave it a score of 105%.
+Make sure you document the basis of arriving at these conclusions.
 An illustration of this exercise is given hereunder:

 Parameter